Nesta/phoenix/js/README.txt

 		css_browser.js:
 		===============
-    This plugin can identify the browser that is being used for view the website and gives us the necessary classes in the body for can give specific styles.
+    This plugin can identify the browser that is being used for view the website, and gives us the necessary classes in the body for can give specific styles.
     If we need specific class for a concrete version of any browser, this is our file.

 		html5.js: